1. Why command line?

 'lock_subfolders': False,

-deletion of subfolders is also prevented.
+, the creation and deletion of subfolders is prevented.

 .wato